 Community Care

-We The People Party of Pennsylvania is leading a Community Care Initiative in our local counties.
+We’re leading a Community Care Initiative in our local counties.

 Pennsylvania has had a net outflow of residents over the past decades.
 Losing citizens to other states drains our economy and our communities.

-As industries have been shipped overseas due to bad government policy, some vulnerable Pennsylvania towns have lost as much as two-thirds of their original residents.
+As industries have been shipped overseas due to bad government policy, some vulnerable Pennsylvania towns have lost as many as two-thirds of their original residents.
 Since many of these industries were the main employers, workers left the area, fracturing PA families in their wake.

 Like many working-class towns across the country, some Pennsylvania towns have been further hollowed out by the social push that emphasizes moving for a career.
 The effect has been that our younger generations are experiencing isolation in new towns where the higher salaries offered by their profession are outweighed by the higher housing costs in popular areas with an influx of new residents.
 So far from home, they have only their own income to rely on with little help from family.